 Using Plastic As A Raised Bed Liner

-You can use a tarp or an old pool cover as a raised bed liner, cutting to the necessary dimensions if it is too large.
+Plastic is a good choice if you want a waterproof liner for your raised bed.
+You can use a plastic tarp or an old pool cover as a raised bed liner.

 Another option is to order raised bed liners made of polypropylene fabric.
 These liners allow better drainage than other plastic sheet materials.